Assertive Turkey key to U.S. in shifting Middle East

 Turkey has won waivers by trimming its Iranian oil purchases but, frozen out of the global banking system, Tehran has sharply increased its purchases of gold bullion from Turkey as payment for gas imports, raising Washington’s concern.

-An irritant, maybe, but not one that officials see as jeopardizing the wider relationship.
+An irritant, maybe, but not one that officials see as jeopardising the wider relationship.

 “I don’t think there’s ice in the relationship.
 We have extensive cooperation with the United States in every field from foreign policy and counter-terrorism to trade and energy security,” said a Turkish government official.